 At this point in my practice, my basic procedures are as follows:

 - My students get a three-ring binder at the start of the year.
-In this binder is a notebook and a copy of our school’s Academic Writing Guide (school property—I can’t sell it to you).
-I add in a section that includes all of the unit notes (not the warm-ups, just the introductory notes) from Mechanics Instruction That Sticks.
-You have those introductory notes for each unit in your copy of the book.
+In this binder is the student notebook included in the product package.
+This includes all of the unit notes (not the warm-ups, just the introductory notes) from Mechanics Instruction That Sticks.

 - We begin each mechanics/grammar unit by turning to the introductory notes in our binder.
 We take 10-15 minutes to read through and fill in these notes together.
 That is our “warm-up” for the day.